tardate/LittleCodingKata/rust/cli-catsay/README.md

-# #324 catsay
+# #324 catsay CLI

-Building the catsay example from Practical Rust Projects, learning about making command-line programs with Rust.
+Building the CLI catsay example from Practical Rust Projects, learning about making command-line programs with Rust.

 ## Notes